paulveillard/cybersecurity-hack-value/README.md

 # Hack-value

-An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about  Software Exploits in Cybersecurity.
+An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Hack Value in Cybersecurity.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ## `What is Hack Value?`